qzc438/ontology-llm/README.md

 - The alignment will be stored in the folder `alignment`.
 - The performance evaluation will be stored in the file `result.csv`.
 - The cost evaluation will be stored in the file `cost.csv`.
-- The log will be stored in the file `agent.log`.
+- The matching log will be stored in the file `agent.log`.

 ## Repository Structure:

 ### 1. Data:
-- `data`: store the data from three OAEI tracks.
+- `data/`: store the data from three OAEI tracks.

 ### 2. Experiment:
+- `alignment/`: store experiment results.
 - `om_ontology_to_csv.py`: Retrieval Agent Part 1.
 - `om_csv_to_database.py`: Retrieval Agent Part 2.
 - `om_database_matching.py`: Matching Agent.
 - `run_config.py`: main function of the project.
 - `run_series_conference.py`: run all the conference alignments at one time.
 - `run_series_similarity.py`: run different similarity thresholds for one alignment at one time.
-- `util.py`: util component of the project.
-- `alignment`: store experiment results.
 - `llm_matching.py`: examples using purely LLMs for general matching tasks.
 - `llm_om_only.py`: examples of using LLMs only for ontology matching.
 - `llm_om_with_context.py`: examples of using LLMs with context information for ontology matching.
+- `util.py`: util component of the project.

 Frequently Asked Questions (FAQs):
 - Why does the Retrieval Agent have two parts `om_ontology_to_csv.py` and `om_csv_to_database.py`?